A Three-Semester Program

 - Company operations from the inside

-- Visits to Google, Bloom Reach, Plug and Play Tech Center, HP Labs, Pebble Tech, BWise Vineyards, Chocolate Garage, Coherent, Pivotal, Alta Devices, CMC Rescue, Stanford Product Realization Lab
+Past visits have included Google, Tesla, Facebook, Bloom Reach, Plug and Play Tech Center, HP Labs, Pebble Tech, BWise Vineyards, Chocolate Garage, Coherent, Pivotal, Alta Devices, CMC Rescue, and Stanford Product Realization Lab.